PhaethonPsychis/Personal.Advisor.Service/WEB3MaritimeAthens2023.md

 # Maritime WEB3 platforms and infrastructure
 # Athens 2023 Summits

 WEB3 Maritime serves an important function to companies that would like to build capacity and start participating in today’s WEB3 Maritime high-tech infrastructure economy.
-The Athens 2023 Summits offers multiple levels of engagement with the curated content events, the industry partner level collaboration program, the executive coaching sessions, and many workshops.
+The foundation offers multiple levels of engagement through the Athens 2023 Summits curated content events and training workshops, the industry partner level collaboration program, the executive coaching sessions.

 ![Frame 23](https://user-images.githubusercontent.com/80890815/176995519-278e6c1f-8407-4daf-b469-e4c385436641.png)